Logistics and accessibility are key…

-The 2.8 mile railroad spur connects the central CSX railroad line through the city to the Haines City Industrial park located along County Road 544.
-The 5 million dollar project construction project was completed in 2005 funded in part through a grant from the U.S Department of Commerce.
+The 2.8 mile railroad spur connects the central CSX railroad line through the City to the Haines City Industrial park located along County Road 544.
+The $5 million construction project was completed in 2005 and funded in part through a grant from the U.S Department of Commerce.

 Haines City Industrial Park